epykure/epyk-templates-codepen/README.md

 # Transpile to JavaScriot and create a report in codepen (python will automatically open the default browser)
 rptObj.outs.browser.codepen(path=config.OUTPUT_PATHS)
 ```
-The below line of code added to a generic report will automatically open in the browser the output to a codepen.
+The below line of code added to a generic report will automatically open in the browser the output to a Codepen and Stackblitz.

 ```py
 rptObj.outs.browser.codepen(path=config.OUTPUT_PATHS)